Oni (Japanese demon)

 The form is exactly like a demon from European and Western legends.

 The difference between them is the ending of the stories.
-Interestingly, some legends or old stories say that the Oni became servants of God (or God itself) after repaying their sins.
+Interestingly, some legends or old stories conclude that the Oni became servants of God (or God itself) after repaying their sins.

 Not yet.
 There are also heartwarming fairy tales about the monsters.
-One said that a big Oni sacrificed himself to make a stable bridge over an intense river, and then the villagers could safely cross the river to the other side.
+One said that a big Oni sacrificed himself to create a stable bridge over the intense river, and then the villagers could safely cross the river to the other side.

 There are a few examples.
-It means Japan has uncountable numbers of the stories about the monsters still now going.
+It means Japan has countless stories about the monsters that are still going on.

 It seems like we accept them as beloved characters.